This glossary lists (alphabetically) details of all Deliverable documents from the Project Checklist.

 “What does the business want to do?”

-The processes of risk assessment and penetration testing may produce issues and outcomes that need to be addressed in the architecture or development of the solution.
+The processes of risk assessment and penetration testing may produce issues and outcomes that must be addressed in the architecture or development of the solution.

-Any adjustments resulting from these processes need to be reviewed and approved by the business and gauged against the overall goals.
+Any adjustments resulting from these processes must be reviewed and approved by the business and gauged against the overall goals.

 The Caching Strategy outlines what will be cached for the end user.
 It must be compliant with the Performance KPIs.

 The Coding Guidelines define basic principles that the developers should adhere to when developing the solution.
-These can include, amongst others:
+These can include, among others:

 Ensure that all appropriate persona/roles have received the Operations Manual.